dedunu/yaco/about.md

 title: About
 ---

-We are a family run coco chips production company.
+We are a coco chips production company.